aliayyan71/ecommerce-mern-stack/README.md

 A full-stack ecommerce web application built with MongoDB, Express, React, and Node.js (MERN).
 It includes customer-facing shopping features (browsing, search, filtering, cart, checkout) and an admin dashboard for managing products, categories, and orders.

-> **Note on origin:** This project was built while following a MERN stack tutorial series ([techinfo-youtube](https://github.com/techinfo-youtube/ecommerce-app-2023)) to learn full-stack development end to end.
-On top of the tutorial base, the CSS/UI layer was reworked — a consistent design-token system (colors, spacing, typography), refreshed color palette, hover states, and card styling across the product, cart, auth, and admin pages.
-I'm sharing this to demonstrate what I learned building it and the improvements I made, not as fully original architecture.

 ## Features

 **Customer**